iTwin/itwin-cli/docs/workflows/itwin-script-progress-tracker.md

 - A complete list of repositories and iModels.
 - Detailed information on all connections and synchronized files.
-- A list of all changesets and named versions for the iModel.
+- A list of all the named versions for the iModels.
 - All users, groups, and owners involved in the iTwin.

 ## Next Steps